Elmwood, Louisiana: Demographics

+Elmwood was first listed as a census designated place in the 2000 U.S. census.

 The 2019 census estimates determined 5,698 people lived in the CDP, up from 4,635 at the 2010 U.S. census.
 In 2020, its population was 5,649.
 The racial and ethnic makeup was 52.4% non-Hispanic white, 28% Black or African American, 0.2% Native American, 0.2% some other race, 1.4% two or more races, and 11.8% Hispanic or Latino American of any race per 2019 estimates; and in 2020, the population was a tabulated 49.23% non-Hispanic white, 28% Black or African American, 0.28% Native American, 8.78% Asian, 4.14% two or more races, and 9.56% Hispanic or Latino American of any race.
-This has reflected the demographic growth among non-Hispanic white populations nationwide.
+This has reflected the demographic growth among Hispanic populations nationwide.
 In 2019, the median household income was $57,396 and 7% of the population lived at or below the poverty line.

 Economy

 Elmwood is home to the offices of the Strategic Petroleum Reserve, operated by Fluor for the United States Department of Energy.

+Elmwood is also home to a Coca-Cola bottling plant, the Elmwood Business Park, Elmwood Shopping Center, and various small businesses with the largest concentration along Clearview Parkway.
+In 2025, the Amazon same-day delivery site for Greater New Orleans opened in Elmwood.

+Government

+The United States Postal Service operates a post office in Elmwood.

 Education

 The Jefferson Parish Public School System (JPPSS) operates district public schools.

-Most residents are zoned to Harahan Elementary School in Harahan while some are zoned to Jefferson Elementary School in Jefferson.
-Students are zoned to Riverdale Middle School, and Riverdale High School.
+Most residents are zoned to: Jefferson PreK-8 School in Jefferson for elementary and middle school, while some are zoned to Harahan PreK-8 School in Harahan for those levels.
+All residents are zoned to Riverdale High School in Jefferson.

 In regards to the advanced studies academies, most areas are zoned to Airline Park Academy, while some areas are zoned to Metairie Academy.

 In 2012 the Jefferson Parish campus of the International School of Louisiana (ISL) charter school opened in a leased JPPSS building on South Clearview Parkway in Elmwood.
 The JPPSS board later arranged for the charter school to move from the Elmwood facility to the former Ralph J. Bunche Academy in Metairie.

+In the mid-2010s most residents were zoned to Harahan Elementary School while some were zoned to Jefferson Elementary School (now merged into Jefferson PreK-8).
+All students were zoned to Riverdale Middle School (now part of Jefferson PreK-8).